 All students must log a minimum of at least 100 hours (75 hours for classes of 2021 – 2024 in response to COVID-19 pandemic) between the summer before freshman year and the spring of senior year.
-Hours are tracked with x2VOL.
-(Watch this video to learn how to log your hours.)
+Hours are tracked with MobileServe, a community service tracking platform.
 We suggest that 50 or more of these 100 hours be served in one or more causes or community organizations that are outside of The Bear Creek School community.
 Unpaid internships, unpaid work for a business or individual, and service hours to family members do not count toward the requirement.
 Service is typically given to the work of organizations such as local churches, nonprofit organizations, and civic organizations.

 Lastly, here are some tips for completing your community service hours in a timely manner and getting the most out of this opportunity: